varu777/Movie-of-the-week/README.md

 # Movie of the Week
-Goal of this application is to become an open source movie tool, that works similar to rotten tomatoes, imdb, etc.
+Goal of this application is to become an open source movie tool that works similar to rotten tomatoes, imdb, etc.

 dev branch usually has the most up to date code.